chkp-dmorris/CME_Watch/Azure_Object_Dump/README.md

 ## Overview
 This toolkit provides a two-phase approach to Azure object management:

-### Phase 1: Data Collection (Requires Subscription)
+### Phase 1: Data Collection (Requires Azure Credentials)
 Azure scanning tools populate a SQLite database with objects from your specified subscription(s).
 Each scan **adds** data to the existing database, allowing you to build a comprehensive inventory across multiple subscriptions.

-### Phase 2: Data Extraction (No Subscription Needed)
+### Phase 2: Data Extraction (NO Azure Credentials Needed)
 The dump tools read from the populated database and can export data in various formats.
-They work on **all collected data** regardless of which subscription(s) it came from.
+They work on **all collected data** regardless of which subscription(s) it came from. **These tools work completely offline** from the local database.

 **Database Location**:
 ```